omgmog/talk-cardboctober/talk.md

 ---
 ## Ben: 16 hacks

-^ It turns out he's a much busier man than me and Pete.
+^ It turns out Ben is a much busier man than me and Pete.

 ---
 ><br>
 > 100~ Commits
 > 10000~ Lines of code

-^ Around 100 commits across the cardboctober.xyz and slash pete repos.
+^ Around 100 commits across the cardboctober.xyz and slash ben repos.

 ---
-## In conclusion...
+## In conclusion

 ^ It has been a really fun month, I've learned a lot and it has been a really worth-while experience.
 Now I'm looking forward to...